-All parties to a complaint will be notified in writing, as soon as practical and prior to an investigation interview, as to the existence of the complaint, the allegations, who filed the complaint and who it was filed against (if multiple persons, each person will be advised individually without advising of the other parties named in the complaint).
+All parties to a complaint will be notified in writing, as soon as practical and prior to an investigation interview, as to the dateexistence of the allegedcomplaint, the allegations, who filed the complaint and who it was filed against (if multiple persons, each person will be advised individually without advising of the other parties named in the complaint).

-If an incident/complaint of harassment/discrimination is reported to managerial/supervisory staff or the HRO, in the absence of a formal written complaint, the Board is still required to investigate, in which case a general statement of the allegations or some other form of written notification may be provided to parties (complainant/Respondent).
+If an incident(s) or the last incident/complaint of harassment/discrimination in a series of incidents.
+Permission to proceed with a complaint outside is reported to managerial/supervisory staff or the HRO, in the absence of this timeline a formal written complaint, the Board is still required to investigate, in which case a general statement of the allegations or some other form of written notification may be obtained in consultation with the provided to parties (complainant/Respondent).

 All written notification to parties (complainants, respondents and witnesses) by the investigator, should include cautions regarding maintaining confidentiality and not engaging in reprisal/threats of reprisal.
-The notification should include copies of the Board's Human Rights and Workplace Harassment Prevention Policies and procedure, regardless to the type of complaint being investigated (workplace harassment, human rights etc.)
+The notification should include copies of the Board's Human Rights Office.
+The HRO must be satisfied that the delay was incurred in good faith and no substantial prejudice or unfairness will result to any person affected by the delay.
+Complaints regarding sexual and Workplace Harassment Prevention Policies and procedure, regardless to the type of complaint being investigated (workplace harassment/assault will also be assessed on a case by case basis., human rights etc.)